secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc.md

 5. The cli.sh script merely launches the CLI.
 6. The upgrade.sh script will update the ubuntu operating system packages.
 7. While running the script, respond "y" or "yes" to all prompts.
-8. When prompted "Do you want to install in current directory? [yes/no]" respond with "no" then say you want to install it in the "isgx" directory.

 # Part 6 - Deploy Secret Node